Symmetry origin of Baryon Asymmetry, Dark Matter and Neutrino Mass: Introduction

-The quest for physics beyond the Standard Model (BSM) or New Physics (NP) arises from observations like matter-antimatter asymmetry of the universe ($\eta_B=\frac{n_B-n_{\bar{B}}}{n_\gamma} \sim \mathcal{O}(10^{-10})$) \cite{Aghanim:2018eyx}, Dark Matter (DM) relic density ($\Omega_{DM} h^2 \sim \mathcal{O}(0.1)$) \cite{Aghanim:2019ame} and tiny but non-zero neutrino masses ($m_\nu \lesssim \mathcal{O}(10^{-10})$ GeV) \cite{Fukuda:1998mi,Ahmad:2002jz,Ahn:2002up} amongst other theoretical/phenomenological motivations.
-It is tempting to consider a common framework which not only addresses all of them together, but also is minimal in construct.
-Amongst existing efforts in this direction \cite{Asaka:2005an,Datta:2021elq}, a symmetry angle in tying the knot has mostly been ignored, which we focus here.
+Standard Model (SM) has been extremely successful as a gauge field theory in describing the fundamental constituents of this universe and their interactions via electromagnetic, weak and strong forces.
+After the discovery of Higgs-like boson at the Large Hadron Collider (LHC) \cite{Chatrchyan:2012ufa}, SM also inherits a successful mass generation mechanism and can be deemed complete.
+However, many unanswered questions still persist.
+In particular, the quest for physics beyond the Standard Model (BSM) or New Physics (NP) arises from observations like matter-antimatter asymmetry of the universe ($\eta_B=\frac{n_B-n_{\bar{B}}}{n_\gamma} \sim \mathcal{O}(10^{-10})$) \cite{Aghanim:2018eyx}, dark matter (DM) relic density ($\Omega_{DM} h^2 \sim \mathcal{O}(0.1)$) \cite{Aghanim:2019ame} and tiny but non-zero neutrino masses ($m_\nu \lesssim \mathcal{O}(10^{-10})$ GeV) \cite{Fukuda:1998mi,Ahmad:2002jz,Ahn:2002up} amongst other theoretical/phenomenological motivations.
+All these observations have been well addressed in literature from theoretical as well as phenomenological point of view (albeit no experimental verification yet), but are most often considered one or at most two at a time.
+It is therefore tempting to consider a common framework that addresses all of them together.

+Type I seesaw framework with three RHNs serves as the minimal framework that addresses leptogenesis, neutrino mass and DM together; where the lightest RHN plays the role of the DM candidate while the other two are responsible for explaining non-zero neutrino masses and baryogenesis via leptogenesis \cite{Asaka:2005an,Datta:2021elq}.
+Apart from these minimal type-I setups, there also exist several extensions of type-I seesaw frameworks \cite{Falkowski:2011xh,Falkowski:2017uya,Biswas:2018sib,DuttaBanik:2020vfr,Cosme:2005sb,An:2009vq,Chianese:2019epo,Chun:2011cc,Barman:2021tgt} which try to explain these three crucial issues under the same umbrella.
+For example, in Refs. \cite{Falkowski:2011xh,Falkowski:2017uya,Biswas:2018sib,DuttaBanik:2020vfr}, simultaneous decays of right handed neutrinos to visible and dark sector particles are shown to account for the observed DM relic density as well as baryon asymmetry of the universe.
+However, amongst existing efforts in this direction, a symmetry angle in tying the knot has mostly been ignored, which we focus on here.